-1. Antenna Transceiver Group (ATG) Mobility Improvement.
-This MC will improve the mobility of the AN/TPQ-37(V) ATG in sand, mud, and soft earth by applying a tracked suspension system to the M-1048 trailer.
-This will reduce ground contact pressure and drawbar pull force, and eliminate tire wear problems.
+Antenna Transceiver Group (ATG) Mobility Improvement MC improved the mobility of the AN/TPQ-37(V) ATG in sand, mud, and soft earth by applying a tracked suspension system to the M-1048 trailer.
+This reduced ground contact pressure and drawbar pull force, and eliminated tire wear problems.

-2. Enhanced FIREFINDER Block I. This MC upgrades mechanical deficiencies, incorporates improvements in the software, reduces the number of false locations, improves the reliability of the transmitter, increases the organic capability of C-130/C-141 transportability, and improves the survivability against ARMS.
-The software improvements will be provided to Ft.
+Enhanced FIREFINDER Block I MC upgraded mechanical deficiencies, incorporated improvements in the software, reduced the number of false locations, improved the reliability of the transmitter, increased the organic capability of C-130 transportability, and improved the survivability against ARMS.
+The software improvements were provided to Ft.
 Sill Software Engineering Directorate for incorporation and testing in the Version 11 update to the FIREFINDER system software.
-Two preproduction survivability suites developed during Enhanced FIREFINDER Block I will be put into contingency storage.
+Two preproduction survivability suites developed during Enhanced FIREFINDER Block I were put into contingency storage.

-3. FIREFINDER P3I.
-The FIREFINDER P3I program will improve performance of the AN/TPQ-37 by replacing the Antenna Transceiver Group (ATG).
+The FIREFINDER P3I program improved performance of the AN/TPQ-37 by replacing the Antenna Transceiver Group (ATG).
 This is in response to the approved MNS for the Advanced FIREFINDER System and an approved ORD dated Sep 96.
 The new ATG will double the detection ranges of all targets, add a Tactical Ballistic Missile detection capability, increase the target throughput tenfold, increase mobility and transportability by C-130, and decrease the crew requirements from twelve (12) to nine (9).
-The program will leverage off the funded AN/TPQ-36(V)8 Electronics Upgrade program which will provide a common man-machine interface.
+The program leveraged off the funded AN/TPQ-36(V)8 Electronics Upgrade program which provided a common man-machine interface.